-Injury Prevention Summary
+Injury Prevention Guidelines for Runners

 - Common rule of thumb: do not increase training volume or intensity more than approximately 10% per week.
 This works by extension too – no more than about a 20% increase over a 2-week period and so on.